Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 If you are blind and receive disability and you are older than 55, the determination rules that are used by the SSA aren’t the same ones that are used for those who aren’t blind.

-If a claimant is older than 55, even if their earnings are in excess of $2,590 per month the benefits are only suspended and not terminated if the work that you do requires a lower level of ability and skill than the work you did before you were approved for disability benefits.
+If a claimant is older than 55, even if their earnings are in excess of $2,590 per month the benefits are only suspended and not terminated if the work that you do requires a lower level of ability and skill than the work you did before you were approved for disability benefits

-If you are blind, you should familiarize yourself with the different limits for those who are visually impaired and receiving disability benefits.
+If you are blind, you should familiarize yourself with the different limits for those who are visually impaired and receiving vision loss disability benefits.
 You may be able to earn more than you initially believe and continue receiving disability benefits.

 You just need to keep track of your earnings, and maintain thorough records and receipts, so you can properly deduct any work-related expenses if you are self-employed.

 Those who are self-employed can deduct business expenses as well as any expenses that they must have because of their disability.
 These expenses may include prescriptions, medical care, medical devices, and special tools, equipment or software that you need to be able to do the job.
-As an example, the cost of documents written in braille or special programs that are voice activated so you can send messages and prepare documents.
+As an example, the cost of documents written in braille or special programs that are voice-activated so you can send messages and prepare documents.

 Keep all your receipts, so you can provide them to the SSA when you upload your records that show your earnings, work activity, and your associated costs and expenses.